jhogsett/EMA-VFI-WebUI/guide/video_remixer_choose.md

 - Labels can be used to rearrange scene order in the remix video
   - When a label starts with a value inside parentheses, the value will be used to arrange the clips in sorted order
   - _Tip:_ use the _+ Sort Keys_ button to automatically add a sorting mark to each scene
-- Labels can be used to mark a scene for 2X, 4X or 8X audio slow motion
+- Labels can be used to add _Processing Hints_
-  - Use the _+ 2X Slo Mo_, _+ 4X Slo Mo_ or _+ 8X Slo Mo_ buttons to add a _processing hint_ to the scene label that adds audio pitch-adjusted slow motion
+  - Use the _+ 2X Slo Mo_, _+ 4X Slo Mo_ or _+ 8X Slo Mo_ buttons to add a _Processing Hint_ to the scene label that adds audio pitch-adjusted slow motion

+_Tip: See below for more details on_ Processing Hints

 _+ Sort Keys_
 - Automatically adds a sorting mark to each scene